FOSDEM/website/content/manuals/program/speaker.md

 ### Slides capture

 The slides capture system will accept hdmi input.
 Please bring your own whatever-to-hdmi adapter should you need any.
 Adapters for mini-dp, usb-c and possibly more will be provided on a best effort basis.
+We provide a laptop for main tracks (Janson & K1.105) and /dev/random, but not for developer rooms.

 Please mind the following requirements: